-- 18 Offences concerning removal of a person from a Treatment Centre A person who, without lawful excuse: - (a) removes or attempts to remove a person subject to an Inpatient Treatment Order from a Treatment Centre; or
+18. Offences concerning removal of a person from a Treatment Centre - Any person who, without lawful excuse:

-- (b) assists or attempts to assist a person subject to an Inpatient Treatment Order to leave a Treatment Centre; or - (c) harbours or attempts to harbour a person subject to an Inpatient Treatment Order where such person is absent from the Treatment Centre without the permission of a health care professional; or - (d) hinders or attempts to hinder a health care professional or member of the Police Service in exercising any power or authority under section 17.-

-commits an offence and is liable to a fine not exceeding 10 penalty units or to imprisonment not exceeding 3 months or both.
+- (a) removes or attempts to remove a person subject to an Inpatient Treatment Order from a Treatment Centre; or - (b) assists or attempts to assist a person subject to an Inpatient Treatment Order to leave a Treatment Centre; or - (c) harbours or attempts to harbour a person subject to an Inpatient Treatment Order where such person is absent from the Treatment Centre without the permission of a health care professional; or - (d) hinders or attempts to hinder a health care professional or member of the Police Service in exercising any power or authority under section 17, commits an offence punishable by a fine not exceeding 10 penalty units or imprisonment not exceeding 3 months or both.